christophhagen/Clairvoyant/README.md

 - Push updates to remote server
 - Ensure completeness of log when pulling data from remote metrics
 - Provide values as strings/JSON for web view
+- Option to turn of logging to local files for (remote?) metrics